Lives Can Be Made—or Broken—Based on How We Approach Kids And Their Education

 Final Thought

 The current system is failing both the over-accommodated and the under-supported.
-It’s time to stop patching over symptoms and start addressing causes.
+It’s time we stop with the placing bandaids on symptoms and start addressing causes- foundational needs (sleep, exercise, healthy food, nurturing relationships, stress related growth, and educational needs).
 Every child deserves to be seen, understood, and supported—not pathologized for struggling in a broken system.

 Let’s build schools where prevention is real and every student is given the chance to thrive.